 - A small Teflon® cannula may be less irritating than a butterfly needle.

 - Irritant drugs concentration may be too strong.

-- Can irritant drugs be substituted for non-irritant (eg, cyclizine to haloperidol)?
+- Consider whether irritant drugs can be substituted for non-irritant (eg, cyclizine to haloperidol).

 - Irritant drugs could be given by an alternative route - eg, PR or IM (levomepromazine can be given as a single daily injection).